shadeetabasi/python-api-challenge/README.md

 * VacationPy.ipynb
 * hotel_marker.png
 * humidity_heatmap.png
 * PLEASE NOTE: API KEY FILE ON MY COMPUTER WAS NAMED g_api_keys.py.
-Not uploading to GitHub for best practices purposes.
+The file in this folder is not updated with my g key for security purposes.

 ### output_data
 * cities.csv (original cities data file)